Skip to content

 Note: The Windows process spawned by xp_cmdshell has the same security rights as the SQL Server service account

-Now we can use the msSQL terminal to execute commands:
+Now we can use the MSSQL terminal to execute commands:

 # This will return the .exe files existing in the current directory